Skip to main content

 tip

-To make pipelines more versatile, you can create templates, use stage variables, and create custom stages, among other optimization techniques.
+To make pipelines more versatile, you can create templates, use stage variables, and create custom stages, among other optimization strategies.

 Codebases